manthelt/ECE434FinalProject/ReadMe.md

 ```

 #### Pot Section
-In addition to the keyboard acting as a potenimeter there is also a normal potenimeter that can act as a volume control or however you would like to program it.
-That potenimeter is located here.
+In addition to the keyboard acting as a potentiometer there is also a normal potentiometer that can act as a volume control or however you would like to program it.
+That potentiometer is located here.

 | ![PCBRende:r](Hardware/SecondaryPot.png) |
 |:--:|